u6yuvi/Algorithms/system_design/Sys-Design-Foundation.md

 Defining SLIs (Servive Level Indicators):
 A quantitative measure of the level of service being provided.

 1. **Correctness** - Is the right answer/data bbeing returned?.
-Error rate as a raction of all requests.
+Error rate as a fraction of all requests.
 2. **Availability** - Could we respond to the request?
 Fraction of time that a service is usable.
 Fraction of well-formed requests that succeeds.
 	99% = 2nines , 99.999% = 5 nines , 3 1/2 nines = 99.95